Fundraising terms and conditions

 “Charity place” is any event place that is purchased (via the payment of a Registration fee) by You, from The Charity in order to guarantee participation.
 Your participation must be in accordance to conditions laid out in section 2.

 c.
-You will also be able to gain your own place directly through the Event Organiser.
+Places may also be avaiable directly through the Event Organiser.
 In this instance your registration terms and agreement will be governed by the Event Organiser.
-All other terms laid out in this document will still apply.

 a.
 All Charity place participants must be aged 18+ on the event Date, unless the Event Organiser states a differing minimum age limit.

 b.
 You pledge to raise the minimum sponsorship target (“Minimum Sponsorship”) for The Charity as a result of your participation in the Event and understand that it is the aim of the Event to raise as much as possible in aid of The Brain Tumour Charity.
-Details of Minimum Sponsorship amounts for each Event are shown in that specific Event’s listing on The Charity’s website (thebraintumourcharity.org/get-involved/events), and during the registration process (currently via Eventbrite).
+Details of Minimum Sponsorship amounts for each Event are shown in that specific Event’s listing on The Charity’s website (thebraintumourcharity.org/get-involved/events), and during the registration process.

 c.
 Certain events also require participants to complete a direct registration (“Event Console”) with the Event Organiser.
-Each Event Console has a specified deadline to complete registration by; the relevant deadline for your event will be communicated to You by The Charity, at the time of Your registration.
-It is your responsibility to ensure this is completed before the deadline.
-Without completing the Event Console, You will lose your place in the Event.
-If Your place is lost under this condition 2(b) You will not be entitled to any refund of the Registration fee (as above).
+All relevant information and deadline will be communicated to You by The Charity.
+It is your responsibility to ensure this is completed before the deadline to confirm your place.

 d.
-As a fundraiser who has purchased a charity place in a third party event, all fundraising activities linked to The Event, must be in aid of / for the sole benefit of The Brain Tumour Charity.
+As a fundraiser witha charity owned place, all fundraising activities linked to The Event, must be in aid of / for the sole benefit of The Brain Tumour Charity.

-c.
+d.
 If organising a fundraising event, You acknowledge you will be doing so in your own capacity.
-Whilst carrying out the fundraising activity / whilst requesting sponsorship, You must not place any undue pressure on potential donors or carry out activities that could harm The Charity’s reputation.
+Whilst carrying out the fundraising activity / requesting sponsorship, You must not place any undue pressure on potential donors or carry out activities that could harm The Charity’s reputation.

 a.
 All Charity place participants take part in the Event at their own risk.